 Mission & History

-We cooperate with the United States Tennis Association and other local and national organizations in pursuit of these goals.
-If you have any questions about our organization, or if you’d like to know how you can join or help our cause, call the GETA Info Line and leave a message at (844) 338-4382.
+If you have any questions about our organization, or if you’d like to know how you can join or help our mission, email us at email@example.com.

-In 1997, The Greater Elmira Tennis Association was formed by a group of tennis playing enthusiasts who wanted to see tennis grow and thrive in our region.
+In 1997, The Greater Elmira Tennis Association was formed as a non-profit organization by a group of tennis playing enthusiasts who wanted to see tennis grow and thrive in our region.
 After the Elmira City League stopped, Pat Smith, MaryEllen Halm, Dorothy Marshall, Rich Rollins, Cindy Hutchinson, Ellen Sheehan, Barb Preucil, Bob Jungquist and Phil Levkanich met to discuss forming a USTA supported Community Tennis Association.
 With long hours invested and much thoughtful planning, GETA began.
-It’s mission started with promoting youth tennis in inner city Elmira and continues to thrive with programming for adults and children in a broader area.
-Lessons, leagues, tournaments, clinics, and ladders run throughout the year.
+Its mission started with promoting youth tennis in inner city Elmira and assuming responsibility to run a summer doubles league that had previously been run by others.
+Over time, GETA added Tournaments and lessons in the summer months and ran Friday Night Mixers at the Twin Tier Racquet Club.

 Many volunteers have helped over time to promote tennis and GETA’s mission.
 There was, and is still, a passion for the sport that unites us and drives us to grow tennis, support it, and benefit from all it gives back!